-- the Shiseido Group exceeds Yen10 million as at the end of each fiscal year, and which exceeds 2% of consolidated total assets of the Shiseido Group as at the end of the Relevant Fiscal Years. - 3) A financial institution group (to which the direct lender belongs) from which the Shiseido Group borrows or borrowed and the aggregate amount of the borrowing exceeds 2% of consolidated total assets of the Shiseido Group as at the end of the Relevant Fiscal Years. - A "large amount of money or other assets" means in excess of Yen 10 million per fiscal year. - An "important person" from among executive persons means a director (excluding external director), an executive officer, corporate officer, and employed person in the office of senior management not lower than general manager. - vii.
-An "important person" from among persons "belonging to the organization" stated in 5) and 7) in Clause 2 above means an officer such as certified public accountants belonging to audit corporation or accounting firm, lawyer (including so as to call associates) belonging to law firm, director and supervisor belonging to a judicial foundation, incorporated association, incorporated school and other artificial persons (collectively "Various Artificial Person") In the event that an organization to which a person belongs is not any of audit corporation, accounting firm, law firm and Various Artificial Person, a person who is deemed objectively and reasonably important equivalent to the persons stated above in this note by the organization. - viii.
-An "office of an executive person, external director, corporate auditor or the position equivalent thereto" includes the positions such as "Counselor", "Advisor", etc. assumed by retired director, retired corporate auditor, retired executive officer or retired corporate officer enabling them to give advice to the Company, in addition to an executive person defined in Note ii above, non-executive director (including external director), and corporate auditor (including external corporate auditor). - The "office of director or person in the position equivalent thereto" includes the positions such as "Counselor", "Advisor", etc. assumed by retired director, retired councilor or retired supervisor enabling them to give advice to the subject organization, in addition to director, councilor or supervisor.
+vi.
+A "large amount of money or other assets" stated in 6) of Clause 2 means a total value exceeding ¥10 million per fiscal year.

+vii.
+An "important person" from among executive persons means a director (excluding an external director), a statutory executive officer (shikkoyaku), a corporate officer, an Executive Officer, a person in the position equivalent thereto, and an employed person in the office of senior management not lower than general manager.

+viii.
+An "important person" from among the persons stated in 5) and 7) of Clause 2 above means an officer such as a certified public accountant belonging to an audit corporation or accounting firm, a lawyer (including deemed associates) belonging to a law firm, and a director or councilor belonging to a judicial foundation, incorporated association, incorporated school and other artificial persons (collectively "Various Artificial Person").
+In the event that an organization to which a person belongs is not an audit corporation, accounting firm, law firm and Various Artificial Person, it means a person who is deemed objectively and reasonably important equivalent to the persons stated above in this note by the organization.

+ix.
+"Cross-Assumption of Offices of External Director and Audit & Supervisory Board Member" means that in the event that an executive personi of the Shiseido Group serves as an external director or Audit and Supervisory Board member of another company, an executive personi of such company is an External Director and Audit & Supervisory Board Member of the Company or a candidate for the post.